heru-himawan-tl/fdaf/README.md

 without encountered total interruption whenever the business-tier fall in serious problem.
-For example, when business-tier encountered database-server problem, the web-tier will keep interact to the user by informing current situation to let the user take reasonable decision in working with the web-application in current situation.
+For example, when business-tier encountered database-server problem, the web-tier will keep interact to the user by informing current states to let the user take reasonable decision in working with the web-application in current situation.

 ### The Solution: Reduce The Write Of Thousand Lines Of Code, Debugging Complexity, & Compilation Complexity